-Kevalin Aulandez, MSPH is a Research Associate at the Center for American Indian Health’s Great Lakes Hub.
-She recently received her masters degree at the Johns Hopkins Bloomberg School of Public Health where she studied health systems within the Department of International Health.
-Kevalin received her bachelor of science from the University of Minnesota Twin Cities where she studied food systems and public health.
-She is committed to community-centered, place-based work and brings experience in chronic disease prevention, mental health promotion, and youth empowerment to her work at the Center.
+Kevalin joined the Center for Indigenous Health in January of 2019.
+She has worked on a variety of behavioral health initiatives at the Center including the Safe Passage Reproductive Health App, NativeVision, and the Together Overcoming Diabetes trial.
+Kevalin also co-teaches the course, Obesity Epidemic Problem Solving Seminar: What We Can Learn from Native American Communities, for the Bloomberg American Health Initiative.
+She is committed to community-centered, place-based work and brings experience in chronic disease prevention, food justice, mental health promotion, and youth empowerment to her work at the Center.
+Kevalin is also a certified birth doula.
 Her primary research interests include implementation strategies for employing paraprofessional health workers to deliver high-impact programs in community settings and using food system reforms to improve the health of mothers and children.